walterlab-HMS/AF2multimer-analysis/README.md

 positional arguments:
   input                 One or more folders with PDB files and pAE json files output by Colabfold.
-                        Note the '.done.txt' files are used to find the names of complexes to analyze.
+                        Note that '.done.txt' marker files produced by Colabfold are used to find the names of complexes to analyze.

 optional arguments:
   -h, --help            show this help message and exit